mdarora/BookStore_project/README.txt

 0432
 	- Uncommented CategoryController file becoause i added it previouly and commented it due to UnitofWork files errors, now it is in use
+0440
+	- Added index view for category in admin area and pasted given html code from blackboard